samparkewolfe/Sound_Control/README.md

 ## New Functionality
 * Midi Note Generator.
+(Done)
     * Instrument lets you choose a range of integers between 0 - 127.
+(Done)
     * Train a model to classify to those values.
+(Done)
 	* Instrument then outputs those values to a midi channel.
+(Done)

 * Micro-bit Conductive Touch
     * Touch one of the 3 conductive inputs as an input.